peterlundgren/.home/README.md

 .home
 =====

 This is my home.
-There are many like it, but this one is mine.
+There are many projects look like it, but this one is mine.

 This repository contains dotfiles, scripts, and plugins that personalize my Linux environment.